agoda-com/cicd/README.md

             $HEROKU_API_KEY
 ```
 2. `Commit changes` by selecting `Create a new branch for this commit and start a pull request.`
-3. Namimg your branch to be understandable e.g. `master-workflow`
+3. Name your branch to be understandable e.g. `master-workflow`
 4. Click `Propose new file` button
-5. You will see difference of your changes and `Create pull request`
+5. You will see the difference of your changes and `Create pull request`
-6. Waiting for `pull_request` workflow to be triggered and run test
+6. Wait for `pull_request` workflow to be triggered and run test
 7. When everything is green, you can merge this pull request to `master`
-8. `master` workflow will be triggered and deploy to Heroku following steps that you define above
+8. `master` workflow and deployment to Heroku will be triggered following steps defined above
-9. See your deployment result from [http://<your_app_name>.herokuapp.com/](http://<your_app_name>.herokuapp.com/)
+9. Your deployment result can be seen at [http://<your_app_name>.herokuapp.com/](http://<your_app_name>.herokuapp.com/)

-**_NOTE:_** This will be triggered when pushes codes to master branch only.
+**_NOTE:_** This will be triggered only when code is pushed to master branch.

 ### Let's change some codes
 1. Go back to `Code` tab and select `server.js` file
-2. Edit file by clicking at pencil
+2. Edit the file by clicking at pencil
 3. Update greeting text from `Hello Everyone!!` to `Hello <your_name>!!`
 4. `Commit changes` by selecting `Create a new branch for this commit and start a pull request.`
-5. Namimg your branch to be understandable e.g. `update-greeting`
+5. Name your branch to be understandable e.g. `update-greeting`
 6. Click `Commit changes` button and `Create pull request`
-7. Waiting for `pull_request` workflow to be triggered and run test
+7. Wait for `pull_request` workflow to be triggered and run test

-### How could we fix when test failed?
+### How could we fix when some test failed?
 1. Go back to `Code` tab
-2. Firstly, select `update-greeting` branch
+2. Select `update-greeting` branch
 3. Go to `tests` directory and select `erver.test.js` file
-4. Edit file by clicking at pencil
+4. Edit the file by clicking at pencil
 5. Update greeting text from `Hello Everyone` to `Hello <your_name>`
 6. `Commit changes` by selecting `Commit directly to the update-greeting branch.`
 7. Click `Commit changes` button
 8. The previous pull request is triggered
-9. Finally, everything is green, you can merge this pull request to `master`
+9. If everything is green, you can merge this pull request to `master`
-10. Waiting for `master` workflow to be triggered and deployed to Heroku
+10. Wait for `master` workflow and deployment to Heroku to be triggered
-11. See your deployment result from [http://<your_app_name>.herokuapp.com/](http://<your_app_name>.herokuapp.com/)
+11. Your deployment result can be seen at [http://<your_app_name>.herokuapp.com/](http://<your_app_name>.herokuapp.com/)

 ## Setting branch protection
 To protect a branch from failure commits by requiring status checks before merging a pull request